-As it stands, experts estimate that about 34 million people in the U.S. have diabetes, and almost half of the adult population have hypertension.
-Rates are also increasing elsewhere in the world, particularly elsewhere in the West.
+As it stands, experts estimate that about 34 million people in the U.S. have diabetes, and

 Consequently, healthcare professionals are invested in understanding how to prevent these diseases.
 Because an unhealthful diet is a significant risk factor for both issues, adjusting the diet seems to be a promising approach.

 Dairy products are of particular interest, following research indicating that dairy consumption is associated with lower blood pressure.
-Studies have also shown that eating more dairy is linked with a lower risk of diabetes.

 However, most of this research has only included participants in Europe and North America, which has limited the generalizability of the findings.